Are you on the level?

 - God Is Evil: The lyrics for "Infestissumam" mention the Trinity as the Father, Son and Evil Spirit.note

-- Gratuitous Italian: "Con Clavi Con Dio" features the lyrics "Siamo con clavi / Siamo con dio / Siamo con il nostro dio scuro" which roughly translates to "We are with nails / We are with our lord / We are with our dark lord"
+- Gratuitous Italian: "Con Clavi Con Dio" features the chant "Siamo con clavi / Siamo con dio / Siamo con il nostro dio scuro" which is mixed with Latin and roughly translates to "We are with nails / We are with God / We are with our dark lord".

 - Gratuitous Latin: The titles of their first three studio albums.
-Opus eponymous, means "our work", "Infestissumam" means "bitterest" or "most hostile" note (which could be them taking a jab at the 'sophomore slump' trope) and "Meliora" meaning "to improve or make better".
+Opus eponymous means "our work", Infestissumam means "bitterest" or "most hostile" note (which could be them taking a jab at the 'sophomore slump' trope) and Meliora means "to improve or make better", and the fifth, Imperium, means "absolute dominion" or "supreme power".
 The fourth, Prequelle, changes it up by going with Gratuitous French.

 - Hollywood Satanism: What their image and lyrics are all about, though the band have said repeatedly that it's not because they're Satanists, instead saying it's all tongue-in-cheek and they are "an entertainment group".
 They do leave it a bit ambiguous as to whether or not they're actually Satanists.
 When asked in an interview if they believe in the Devil, a Nameless Ghoul (who might very well be Papa in disguise) acting as the band's spokesman said, "Let's just say that he believes in us."
 In a later interview, he says, "I'm not an atheist."
 Their stage show might just be a gimmick, but to what extent is unclear.

 - Hot as Hell: "Jigolo Har Megiddo"'s subject, most likely the Antichrist, describes himself as "the one who comes richly endowed" and brags up his sexual potency throughout the song.